-- 7.70 Objective 6 "Develop tourism and heritage initiatives which provide new local employment and wealth generation opportunities, and visitor attractions aimed at improving access to recreation facilities and preserving the Districts' heritage for future generations" - 7.71 The Council is proud of its heritage, with Rochford and Rayleigh having historical interest and the potential for tourism.
-There are major sites of Sites of Special Scientific Interest (SSSI) such as the woodland areas in Hockley.
+Objective 6 - "Develop tourism and heritage initiatives which provide new local employment and wealth generation opportunities, and visitor attractions aimed at improving access to recreation facilities and preserving the Districts' heritage for future generations"

+- 7.49 The Council is proud of its heritage, with Rochford and Rayleigh having historical interest and the potential for tourism.
+There are major Sites of Special Scientific Interest (SSSI) such as the woodland areas in Hockley.
 Foulness Island has a wide range of species not found elsewhere.
-The river Crouch provides opportunities for sailing and leisure activities which could be developed further.
-The development of Cherry Orchard Jubilee Country Park, is a major recreational development expected to attract visitors from the locality and south Essex when it is opened in late summer 2003.

-- 7.72 The lack of hotel accommodation in the area is a barrier to the development of overnight visitors to the area.
+The Rivers Crouch and Roach provide opportunities for sailing and leisure activities which could be developed further.
+The development of Cherry Orchard Jubilee Country Park, is a major recreational development expected to attract visitors from the locality and south Essex when it is opened in late summer 2003. - 7.50 The lack of hotel accommodation in the area is a barrier to the development of overnight visitors to the area.
 Research is being undertaken by EEDA into conference and Hotel facilities in Thames Gateway South Essex to establish a baseline and make recommendations for future development.
-The development of the Councils Leisure facilities by contractor Holmes Place may enhance the quality of the small business conference 'offer' in the area, again providing additional support to businesses. - 7.73 There may be opportunities to develop visitor packages with neighbouring Southend, developing a mixed offer of seaside and countryside. - 7.74 The Council provides information on the area through its website and through its 'Official Guide'.
+The emerging Local Plan includes a policy aimed at new hotel provision in the District (see policy LT21). - 7.51 There may be opportunities to develop visitor packages with neighbouring Southend, developing a mixed offer of seaside and countryside. - 7.52 The Council provides information on the area through its website and through its 'Official Guide'.
 Leaflets are available on woodland and heritage walks throughout the area and the council holds regular heritage events.
+The Council is working with partners Thames Gateway South Essex to develop the 'Green Grid' for South Essex.
+In association with this, the Council has received Grant Funding via Thames Gateway South Essex to assist with the development of Cherry Orchard Jubilee Country Park.